-The ski resort of Davos, Switzerland is known for its famous clientele, luxurious hotels and equally opulent restaurants.
+The Alpine ski resort of Davos is known for its famous clientele, luxurious hotels and equally opulent restaurants.
 It’s also home to the World Economic Forum, usually held every January.
 It’s not cheap – this is Switzerland after all – but there is an abundance of ski terrain to explore.
 Cruise around 300km (186mi) of pistes, joined with the neighbouring resort of Klosters, then unclip those skis and unwind in your private hot tub.
-This is our round-up of the best hotels in Davos.
+Discover our guide to the best hotels in Davos, bookable with Culture Trip.

 Edelweiss Hotel is a small, family-run hotel known for its great service and high standards.
 The decor is cosily modern, contrasting heavy wood with clean lines and subdued colours.
 The rooms are clean and comfortable, while the staff are incredibly warm and helpful.
 Breakfast is included as part of your stay, a buffet of smorgasbord proportions including salmon, ham, and eggs, as well as the standard bread and cereal offered by most hotels.
 Splashing out?
 Book Room 007, the largest room in the hotel, which is essentially a penthouse with its own kitchen and a majestic mountain views.

 Away from the noisy centre of Davos, Hotel Ducan is an absolute gem.
 With its traditional wooden features and spacious rooms, this hotel offers an iconic Swiss chalet experience.
 With its complimentary sauna and relaxation area for guests, Hotel Ducan is a wise choice for anyone seeking a tranquil retreat from the stress of everyday life.
 The hotel’s restaurant is also known as one of Davos’ best dining options, serving hearty slow cooked meals and ample breakfasts with out-of-this-world homemade jams.
 When you book your stay here, see if the room with the balcony view is available – it’s well worth it.